-- Look to build on the work commenced in FY24 of renaming landmarks within the Port following consultation with Ngāti Te Whiti hapū. - Continue to engage with Iwi and hapū through the Kaitiaki forum. - Continue to support community initiatives each year through sponsorship and grants.
+- Support Biosecurity Taranaki's efforts to protect Taranaki from biosecurity incursions through an active involvement in at least two campaigns aligned with the Company's activities. - Continue to engage with lwi and hapū through the Kaitiaki forum. - Continue to support community initiatives each year through sponsorship and grants.